 Most authors choose Amazon links, of course.
 But this is not ideal if your ebook is available from several online ebook retailers.

 Where do your readers buy your ebooks?
 Are you missing out on potential book sales?

-Draft2Digital offers authors and publishers a way to overcome these problems with its Universal Link, which gathers all bookstore buying options into one small link.
-The service runs from Draft2digital’s reader focused site, Books2Read.
+Draft2Digital offers authors and publishers a way to overcome these problems.
+Its Universal Link gathers all your bookstore buying options into one URL link.

 Even if you are not publishing on Draft2Digital, you can set up Universal Book Links by registering for a free account on Books2Read.